SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 It will also create `environment_variables_vscode.txt` this file can be referred to add environment variables for VS code based builds.

-The script will ask user permission to trust the gecko_sdk, matter_extension and wiseconnect .
+The script will ask the user permission to trust gecko_sdk, matter_extension and wiseconnect.

 ## Creating an Application Project